Fatma-M/Fatma-M/README.md

 # Fatma Mohamed
 I'm a front-end developer who is passionate about making responsive user interfaces.
 I love to learn new technologies and try them myself.
-I have already learned basic web technologies and now I'm practicing it(more focus on JS) and start to learn JS frameworks (start with React).
+I have already learned basic web technologies and now I'm practicing it(more focus on JS) and start to learn JS frameworks.

 ## Skills